-12 External contacts
+10 External contacts

-- 12.1 The aim of this Policy is to provide an internal mechanism for reporting, investigating, and remedying any wrongdoing in the workplace.
-In most cases you should not find it necessary to alert anyone externally.

-- 12.2 While we hope this Policy gives you the reassurance you need to raise your concern internally with us, we recognise that there may be circumstances where it may be appropriate for you to report a concern to an external body such as:
+- 10.1 The aim of this Policy is to provide an internal mechanism for reporting, investigating, and remedying any wrongdoing in the workplace.
+In most cases you should not find it necessary to alert anyone externally. - 10.2 While we hope this Policy gives you the reassurance you need to raise your concern internally with us, we recognise that there may be circumstances where it may be appropriate for you to report a concern to an external body such as: - External Local Auditor; - Relevant professional bodies or regulatory organisations such as the Care Quality Commission; - The Police; - The Local Government and Social Care Ombudsman. - Your Trade Union Representative - Your Local Member of Parliament

-- The District Auditor;

-- Relevant professional bodies or regulatory organisations such as the Care Quality Commission;

-- The Police;

-- The Local Government Ombudsman.

-- Your Trade Union Representative

 It will very rarely, if ever, be appropriate to alert the media.
-We strongly encourage you to seek advice before reporting a concern to anyone external, or contact Public Concern at Work (or, if applicable, your union), who will be able to advise you on such an option if you wish.
+We strongly encourage you to seek advice before reporting a concern to anyone external, or contact 'Protect' (or, if applicable, your union), who will be able to advise you on such an option if you wish.

-12.3 Whistleblowing concerns usually relate to the conduct of our staff, but they may sometimes relate to the actions of a third party.
+10.3 Whistleblowing concerns usually relate to the conduct of our staff, but they may sometimes relate to the actions of a third party.
 The law allows you to raise a concern in the public interest with a third party, where you reasonably believe it relates mainly to their actions or something that is legally their responsibility.
 However, we encourage you to report such concerns internally first.
 You should contact your line manager or one of the other individuals set out in section 7 for guidance.

-13 Policy monitoring
+11 Policy monitoring